 Bathrooms with an L shape are relatively easy to distribute.

-b) If you have a sliding door in your small bathroom, place the sink in the corner followed by the toilet and then the shower or tub.c) Sometimes, depending on the distribution of the rest of the house and if the L allows for it, you can distribute the room as shown on the small bathroom layout floor plan below.
+b) If you have a sliding door in your small bathroom, place the sink in the corner followed by the toilet and then the shower or tub.c) Sometimes, depending on the distribution of the rest of the house and if the L allows for it, you can distribute the room as shown on the floor plan below.
 In this case, you would be doing pretty much the same as for the long and narrow bathrooms with a side door.
 The sink is in the corner where the entrance is, then the toilet and in the bottom of the L, from wall to wall, is a shower or tub.

 4. Square bathrooms

-It’s surprising how many variations square bathroom layouts can have.
+It’s surprising how many variations square designs can have.
 The door can be cornered or centered, the bathroom may or may not have a window, and so on.
 These kinds of factors often compel us to distribute the fixtures one way or another.
-In addition, there are specific needs for everyone that will influence the “correct” distribution (you may prefer a bath over a shower, or you might want a bidet, etc.).
+In addition, there are specific needs for everyone that will influence the “correct” distribution (you may prefer a small bath over a shower, or you might want a bidet, etc.).
 And of course, size plays a big role.

 In any case, here are a few basic guidelines for square bathrooms: